Jeeno Thitikul: 2017

 On 23 February, 3 days after her 14th birthday, Thitikul made her first appearance at the Honda LPGA Thailand on the LPGA Tour, where she finished 37th out of the 66 competitors.
 She had earned her place in the field when she finished runner-up in the Thailand Amateur Open the previous August when she was just 13 years and 6 months old.
 After competing in the LPGA event, she won the Taiwan Amateur Open in June.

 Her emergence onto the international golf scene came with her victory at Ladies European Thailand Championship on the Ladies European Tour as an amateur on 9 July.
 This win made her the youngest person ever to win a professional golf tour event at age 14 years, 4 months and 19 days old.
 She held the record until April 2023, when Louise Uma Landgraf won the Terre Blanche Ladies Open aged 14 years, 2 months and 18 days.
 The previous record belonged to Canadian Brooke Henderson who won the 2012 Canadian Women's Tour aged 14 years, 9 months, and 3 days.
 Her amateur status meant that she could not claim the first prize of 45,000 euros for winning but it gave her the entries into both the Women's British Open and the Evian Championship in France.
 She missed the cut at the British Open by a shot but made the cut at the Evian Championship, playing the final two rounds and finishing in 64th place.

 Thitikul also competed at the Junior Dutch Open in July.
 In the final round, she carded a course-record 8-under-par round to win the tournament by eight clear shots.
-In August, she won an individual gold medal and was part of the Thailand team that won another gold in the team event at the Southeast Asian Games in Malaysia.
+In August, she won an individual gold medal and was part of the Thailand team that won another gold in the team event at the SEA Games in Malaysia.